Head of Department: Matthew Lloyd

 The Year 9 Geography Assessment Program includes:

-- A Catchment Studies and Oceanography fieldwork report about the Illawarra Fieldwork with some short answer questions regarding the Oceanography topic.
+- A Catchment Studies and Oceanography fieldwork report based on the Illawarra Fieldwork with some short answer questions regarding the Oceanography topic.

 - Task 3 pertains to Weather and Climate as an in-class test.